-So… you want to know how to get more customers to join your loyalty program?
+So… you want to know how to get more customers to join your loyalty program in 2022?

 Well, you’ve come to the right place.
 The below techniques are proven to be effective in getting more customers to join your loyalty program.

 Incorporate them into your loyalty program strategy and we’re confident that you will see a boost in your loyalty program sign-ups.

 So what is the secret to getting more customers to join your loyalty program?